 Even though modern media often makes leprosy look comical (for example characters saving their seats by leaving their leprosy-infected arm behind) I left the museum feeling awful.
 While it truly shows the horrendous effects of leprosy in a sensitive way, there’s no hiding from the harsh reality of the terrible disease.
 It’s a sobering experience that will leave you feeling awful for the people who suffered from leprosy in Norway.

 Dark Tourism in Norway

 History about diseases in the past and how the medical community advanced through the treatment, testing, and study of diseases such as Leprosy (Hansen’s Disease) is a form of dark tourism.
 Not only does this history help educate us, it really demonstrates how far we have come by how we handle diseases and the people these diseases affect.
 If you are interested in reading more about dark tourism in Norway and the world.
-Be sure to check out the Dark Tourism section of my blog for further reading.

 Visiting the Leprosy Museum

 Address: St. George’s Hospital – Kong Oscarsgate 59b Bergen 5017

 Guided Tour: NOK 20